 School Research Seminar Series

 The School of Archaeology and Ancient History holds regular research seminars in term time, presented by guest speakers or members of the School's own staff and student research community.
-Unless otherwise stated, seminars are held on Wednesdays and begin with an informal get-together over tea and themed foodstuff in the school foyer at 4.30pm, before moving to the Belvoir Park Lounge (2nd Floor, Charles Wilson Building) just before 5 p.m. to begin the talk.
+Unless otherwise stated, seminars are held on Wednesdays and begin with an informal get-together over tea and themed foodstuff in the school foyer at 4.30pm, before moving to the venue as advertised just before 5 p.m. to begin the talk.
 Please be aware that venues can be subject to late changes and it is best to check in the School office, seminar posters in the School or with the organising committee if you are unsure.

 Everyone is welcome!

 We are always looking for willing volunteers to bake themed cakes for any of the teas, so if you think that’s a role you would like to fulfill do email us.
 There will be a small prize at the end of term for the best cake.